hushenghao/keepandroidopen.github.io/index.md

 title: "Keep Android Open"
 permalink: /
 description: "Advocating for Android as a free, open platform for everyone to build apps on."

+# localizable sections for the footer text
+contact_header: "Contact"
+contact_email: "Email"
+site_problems_header: "Problems"
+site_report_issues: "Report Site Issues"
+site_disclaimer: "<strong>Disclaimer:</strong> This website is a community-driven noncommercial undertaking.
+It is operated solely for informational and educational purposes."
+site_privacy: "<strong>Privacy:</strong> This site uses no cookies and performs no user tracking or logging."
+site_copyright: "<strong>Copyright:</strong> None.
+This work is marked"
 ---

 In August 2025, Google [announced](https://developer.android.com/developer-verification) that starting next year,